quickseo-io/quickindex-python/README.md

 Save the service account key to a file named `credentials.json` in the project folder.

+This service account will allow you to index 200 pages per day (this is Google API limitation).

 4. Add the service account to the project and give it the `Owner`
    role: https://developers.google.com/search/apis/indexing-api/v3/prereqs#verify-site